Property Damage Claims

 Insurance adjusters, whether they work for you or the person who damaged your property, ultimately work for the insurance companies.
 As such, they will often try to deny your claim or vastly underpay on the claim.

-Compensatory damage claims are intended to cover the costs involved in repairing or replacing the damaged property.
+Compensatory damage claims are designed to cover the costs associated with repairing or replacing the damaged property.
 Any costs incurred because the damaged property was rendered unusable, like a store having to close temporarily after having a vehicle crash through it, are covered in consequential damage claims.
 Punitive damage claims do not arise due to the actual damage to property, but as punishment for the defendant and to discourage others from acting in a similar manner.
 Punitive damages can only be awarded if the plaintiff has been awarded compensatory damages and will usually not exceed ten times the amount awarded for compensatory damages.
 Lastly, incidental damage claims aim to cover expenses that arise due to the loss or damage of property.
 For example, the cost of a rental vehicle while the plaintiff’s vehicle is being repaired could be claimed as an incidental damage claim.

-Like in any legal matter it is important to hire an attorney who is knowledgeable in the type of lawsuit you are looking to file.
+Like in any legal matter, it is important to hire an attorney who is knowledgeable in the type of lawsuit you are looking to file.
 In the case of property damage, you will want an attorney with the experience and resources to recover your losses, whether that is from the person who did the damage, their insurance company, or your insurance company.
-If your property has been damaged call The Cochran Firm today.
+If your property has been damaged, call The Cochran Firm today.

 Source Materials: